Along with social distancing and frequent hand washing, masks are a simple, yet effective, way to slow the spread of

 - To remove your used mask, hold only the ear loops/straps.

 - Dispose of the mask in a trash can, or store and wash it if it’s a reusable face covering.

 - Surgical masks must be worn with the blue side facing out.

-- Pinch the metal edge of the mask so it presses gently on your nose bridge.
+- Pinch the top edge of your surgical or KN95 mask so it presses gently on your nose bridge.

 - Crossing the ear loops to create a circle for your ears to go in may help the mask fit better and decrease fogging for those who wear glasses.

 FAQs on Wearing Face Masks

-Research shows masks can prevent the transmission of the virus and help save lives.
+Research shows masks, when worn correctly and consistently, can prevent the transmission of the novel coronavirus and help save lives.
 You can show that you care about your health and that of others by wearing a mask.
 Here are some frequently asked questions about when and how to properly use a face covering.

 + Expand All